egberts/egberts.github.io-src/content/articles/nftables-firewalls.md

 I am only thankful that the `libvirtd` is only creating chain policy of `accept`.
 This makes it easier to wrap around each chain that is required with a `drop` (DEFAULT-DENY) policy scenarios.

 As a default, `libvirtd` daemon inserts its own type/hooks/priority/policy into the nftables.
-This makes co-existance slightly more difficult with other firewall (and is considered a part of the RedHat walled garden strategy).
+This makes co-existence slightly more difficult with other firewall (and is considered a part of the RedHat walled garden strategy).
 An easy workaround is for your custom `nftables` ruleset to bump its priority ([more negative value](https://egbert.net/blog/articles/netfilter-priority-levels.html)) to a higher priority than `libvirt`'s filter (0) priority:  a priority value of +1 should suffice in performing ruleset before `libvirt` and a priority value of -1 should suffice in performing ruleset after `libvirt`.
-Not many firewall daemons would let you set this priority (shorewall, ufw, firewalld).
+Not many firewall daemons would let you set this priority (Shorewall, UFW, firewalld).

 Disabling libvirt network is still not recommended given their power to handle opening and closing pin-holes via builtin `libvirt` API (or you could also do it with `/etc/libvirt/hooks/qemu.d` scripting).
 This auto-pin-holing further cements the zeal to get both `libvirt` and `nftables.service` working ...
 TOGETHER.